IngridOrnum/portfolio-1/README.md

 #### Tools and technology
 * Figma: For designing wireframes and high-fidelity assets.
 * Sourcetree: Git version control was managed using Sourcetree.
-* Webp Converter: I downloaded and used this tool to compress images to under 200kb, from jpeg to webp.
 * FontAwesome: For incorporating icons into the interface.
 * Google Fonts: For typography and enhancing the visual appeal.
 * ChatGPT: Used for debugging and assistance during development.